nextthingco/docs/Gadget-docs/source/includes/_build.md

 PIC of LED circuit with Dev Kit

+**Note:** If using a bare C.H.I.P.
+Pro, connect a 5mm LED with a 220 Ohm resistor in series to pin 36 and ground.

 ### 1. Pull Image: Blink Example

-Start your project with one of our Python example images.
+Start a project with one of our Python example images.
 Examples are pulled from the official [NTC Docker Hub](https://hub.docker.com/r/ntcgadget/).
 All supporting materials including Dockerfiles are found [here](https://github.com/NextThingCo/Gadget-Docker-Examples).

-#### Blink

-Circuit:
-LED connected to pin 36, CSID0

-A 'hello world' example that blinks an LED on pin 36.
-If using a bare C.H.I.P.
-Pro, connect a 5mm LED with a 220 Ohm resistor in series to pin 36 and ground.

 1. **Launch GadgetCLI**